Tearsheet

 Stephen D. Steinour, Chairman, President, and Chief Executive Officer

 Stephen D. Steinour joined Huntington in 2009.
-Prior to this, he served as a Managing Partner at CrossHarbor Capital Partners, a real estate private equity firm.
-He was also the President and Chief Executive Officer of Citizens Financial Group (CFG) and held executive positions at Fleet Financial Group and Bank of New England.
-Steinour began his career as an analyst for the U.S. Treasury Department and subsequently worked for the FDIC.
+Prior to this, he served as Managing Partner at CrossHarbor Capital Partners, which has been described as a private equity firm and a manager of alternative investments.
+Before his time at CrossHarbor Capital Partners, he was President and CEO of Citizens Financial Group, Division Executive for Fleet Financial Group, and Executive Vice President at Bank of New England.
+Mr. Steinour began his career as an analyst for the U.S. Treasury Department and later worked for the FDIC.

 Zachary J. Wasserman joined Huntington in November 2019.
-Before Huntington, he was the Chief Financial Officer for Visa, Inc.'s North America business, where he was responsible for financial management, strategic planning, mergers and acquisitions, and portfolio optimization.
-Previously, Wasserman held various CFO roles at American Express Company, including for the U.S. consumer business, global merchant services, global network services, and the global commercial card business.
-He began his career as an investment banker at Prudential Securities and Mercer Partners.
+Before joining Huntington, he served as the Chief Financial Officer for Visa, Inc.'s North American business.
+Prior to Visa, Mr. Wasserman held various roles at American Express Company, including Chief Financial Officer of the U.S. consumer business, and for global merchant services, global network services, and the global commercial card business.
+He started his career in investment banking at Prudential Securities and corporate development at Mercer Partners.

 Helga S. Houston, Senior Executive Vice President, Chief Risk Officer